cooper-org/cooper/docs/source/optim.md

 ### Simultaneous Optimizer

 A simple approach to solving CMPs is to update the primal and dual parameters simultaneously.
-This is the approach taken by the {py:class}`~cooper.optim.constrained_optimizers.SimultaneousOptimizer` class.
+This is the approach taken by the {py:class}`~cooper.optim.constrained_optimizers.SimultaneousOptimizer` class {cite:p}`arrow1958studies`.

 ```{eval-rst}
 .. autoclass:: SimultaneousOptimizer